11 Ways to Respond Effectively to Manipulative Apology Patterns

 Manipulative apologies change the truth.
 They create a context where the victim feels their emotions are not valid.
 This can weaken trust in the other person and create uncertainty about the victim’s emotional responses.

 When these types of apologies become a recurring theme, it can lead the victim to doubt themselves.
-Over time, the individual might feel they can never achieve closure or understanding from the manipulator since that person is never completely responsible.
+Over time, the individual may feel that they can never achieve closure or understanding from the manipulator, as the person is never completely responsible.
+The emotional

 The emotional confusion that results from manipulative apologies can be harmful in relationships, whether they are personal or professional.
 The victim feels alone or even emotionally mistreated because they are always trying to validate their feelings or the situation.